 An Ounce of Prevention

-Updated: 5/3/2020 The Centers for Medicare & Medicaid Services (CMS) has announced a significant, temporary broadening of telehealth services coverage.
+Updated: 10/13/2020: US Health and Human Services have extended the health emergency to January 21, 2020.
+The Centers for Medicare & Medicaid Services (CMS) has announced a significant, temporary broadening of telehealth services coverage.

 Depression is usually a silent illness.
 Sufferers of depression often don’t realize that the symptoms they are experiencing are even related to depression.
 Patients may notice changes in sleeping habits, experience weight gain or unexpected weight loss, or have complaints of physical pain symptoms such as back pain or headaches.
 Given the diversity of depression symptoms, it is common for a patient to go to their primary care provider without realizing that their physical ailments may stem from a mental disorder such as depression.
 Due to this, primary care providers are well-positioned to be the first to recognize and diagnose depression in their patients.